-The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2020) and in the school's Managing Allegations policy and procedures.
+The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2022) and in the school's Managing Allegations Policy and Procedures Information available on the staff shared drive.

 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing, including content placed on social media sites.